Which of the following is NOT a step in the problem-solving process?

 Study for the CAFS Core 1: Resource Management Test.
 Use flashcards and multiple choice questions, each with hints and explanations.
 Prepare efficiently for your exam!

-The selection of establishing final conclusions as the option that is not a step in the problem-solving process is appropriate because the problem-solving process typically consists of identifying a problem, exploring the problem, generating possible solutions, selecting the best solution, and then implementing that solution.
+The recognition that establishing final conclusions is not a step in the problem-solving process is accurate because effective problem-solving is an iterative and ongoing practice rather than a linear one.
+The problem-solving process typically involves identifying the problem, exploring various solutions, selecting a potential solution, and implementing that solution.

 Subscribe